Bay of Plenty Road Report

 Tauranga and Western Bay of Plenty

-Katikati: The Humes Fun Run and Walk will take place on Saturday 4 July, between 8am and 12pm.
+- Katikati: The Humes Fun Run and Walk will take place on Saturday 4 July, between 8am and 12pm.
 The start and finish points are at the War Memorial Hall, traffic management will be in place on the state highway, although the event course does not use the highway.
 Motorists should expect increased pedestrian activity in the area during this time.

 Work underway

 - SH29 Ōmanawa Bridge: Construction activity is underway close to the Hamilton-bound edge of SH29 between Ōmanawa Bridge and the Ōmanawa Road intersection.
 Please slow down to 50km/h and take care when driving through the site.
-Night works are continuing until the end of June as part of the Ōmanawa Bridge replacement project.
+Night works are continuing as part of the Ōmanawa Bridge replacement project.
 This work will be in 2 areas, firstly on the westbound shoulder, immediately west of the Ōmanawa Road intersection, before moving to the eastern side of the existing bridge.
 As the work will be close to the traffic lanes expect temporary lane shifts and stop/go traffic management to ensure the work can be done safely.

 Work hours – 8pm – 4:30am, Sunday to Thursday.

 - SH29 Takitimu Drive Toll Road: A reduced speed limit of 70km/h remains in place while crews are working behind the barriers on the construction of a flyover bridge and southbound slip lane works for the Takitimu North Link project.
-Traffic is anticipated to be diverted onto the flyover bridge mid-2026 while works continue.
+Traffic is anticipated to be diverted onto the flyover bridge late July while works continue.

 - SH2/Pahoia/Esdaile intersection: Road widening works are underway at this intersection.
-Please be aware that speed restrictions and intermittent stop/go traffic management will be in place, which may result in longer delays.
+Please be aware that speed restrictions and intermittent stop/go traffic management will be in place which may result in longer delays.

 - SH2 Ōmokoroa: The new roundabout is fully operational however a temporary speed limit will remain in place to enhance safety on the roundabout approaches.